 • a copy of the child's birth certificate.

-The single parent is also entitled to use the double deduction, if the fact of the death or the unknown absence of the second is officially confirmed.
+The only parent has the right to use a double deduction if the death or unknown absence of the second is officially confirmed.

-How to get a tax refund for previous years
+How to get a refund through the tax office for previous years

-At your job, most likely, the accountant will refuse to recalculate for you, since his financial year has already been closed.
-Therefore, you need to take a 2-NDFL certificate, original documents for a return and an application.
+At your job, most likely, the accountant will refuse to recalculate you, since his financial year is already closed.
+Therefore, you need to take a 2-NDFL certificate, original documents for return and an application.
 Then fill out the 3-NDFL declaration and submit it to the Federal Tax Service.

 Documents can be submitted in person or by mail.
-The tax office will check all the information for 3 months, make a recalculation and return the overpaid tax.
+The tax office will check all the information for 3 months, recalculate and refund the overpaid tax.

-For women who went on maternity leave or left it, the Ministry of Finance and the Supreme Arbitration Court issued instructions and clarifications on settlements.
+For women who went on or returned from maternity leave, the Ministry of Finance and the Supreme Arbitration Court issued instructions and clarifications regarding calculations.

-The employer himself cannot provide tax deductions, no matter how many months a year the employee had no income, otherwise he will face fines from the Federal Tax Service under Article No. 123 of the Tax Code of the Russian Federation.
-But the employee herself at the end of the year can apply to them and receive the lost benefits for the child by recalculation.
-To do this, you will need to submit a declaration in the form of 3-NDFL and other necessary documents.
+The employer himself cannot provide tax deductions, no matter how many months a year the employee has no income, otherwise he will face fines from the Federal Tax Service under Article No. 123 of the Tax Code of the Russian Federation.
+But the employee herself can contact them at the end of the year and receive a recalculation of the lost child benefits.
+To do this, you will need to submit a declaration in form 3-NDFL and other necessary documents.

-The application of the deduction is possible only after the parent has applied with an application and provided a list of documents.
-The application is submitted once for all the time until your job or life circumstances change, for example, the birth of another child.
+Application of the deduction is possible only after the parent submits an application and provides a list of documents.
+The application is submitted once for the entire time until your job or life circumstances change, for example, the birth of another child.

-If the applicant has several official places of work, he must choose one of them and submit to the employer:
+If the applicant has several official places of work, he must select one of them and submit to the employer:

 • Marriage certificate;